-I first began searching for my life purpose exactly two years ago when I read the article ‘How to Discover Your Life Purpose In About 20 Minutes‘ by Steve Pavlina
+I first began searching for my life purpose exactly 14 years ago when I found an article online on how to discover your life purpose.

 Upon doing this exercise, I discovered that my life purpose was something really vague and corny-sounding, like:

 “To help others to be happy and to succeed”